 Pyriform aperture stenosis is present at birth and can be associated with other abnormalities.
 There is no known specific cause.

 Children with mild PAS will often be noisy but able to maintain their airway and feed appropriately.
 Children with severe PAS will often have significant distress, necessitating airway support and occasionally intubation.
 Symptoms include:

-CT scan demonstrating pyriform aperture stenosis.
+CT scan demonstrating pyriform aperture stenosis

-Infants with PAS need to be evaluated for both airway and feeding issues.
+If your baby has PAS, she will need to be evaluated for both airway and feeding issues.
 Management of the airway often requires a combination of supportive, medical and surgical care.
 Feeding and swallowing issues are very common in children with these conditions and often need to be addressed by speech pathologists and GI specialists.
 Children born with syndromes often need other subspecialty evaluations (cardiology, ophthalmology, etc.) and benefit from the coordinated care provided in the multidisciplinary-setting of the Center for Pediatric Airway Disorders.

 Treatment depends on the severity of the anomaly (unilateral or bilateral), how much it affects the child's breathing and eating as well as what other medical conditions the patient has.

 Treatment for mild cases

 A child with a mild case of PAS case may not have respiratory distress or significant feeding issues.
 These patients may initially be managed with close observation and occasionally supplemental oxygen.
 Your doctor may also recommend using a nasal saline to keep the nasal linings healthy and free of discharge.
 Most often patients with mild PAS will improve over time with the growth of the airway.

 Infants with severe PAS should have surgery as soon as they are stable and have been evaluated for other anomalies.
 The major goal of the surgical repair is to open the nasal airway sufficiently, allowing the infant to breathe through her nose without difficulty.
 There are several approaches available to accomplish this goal.